 If you can’t accurately record your distance travelled you can also run a known distance that would take roughly 5-minutes (1200m or 1600m), record your time and convert to m/s with the formula noted above.

 Using either of the methods will provide you with your 100% MAS.
 For example, if you ran 1200m in 5-minutes, your 100% MAS will be 4m/s (1200m/300s).
-This makes it very easy to calculate and prescribe intervals at a variety of supramaximal intensities, as you just need to multiply the 100% MAS (in m/s) by the intensity.
+This makes it very easy to calculate and prescribe intervals at a variety of supramaximal intensities.
+All you need to do is multiply the 100% MAS (in m/s) by the intensity.

 If we had decided to perform our high-intensity intervals at 120% MAS, we simply multiply our 100% MAS by 1.2.
 So, in this example our 120% MAS would be 4.8m/s (4m/s x 1.2).